hyperfield/ai-file-sorter/README.md

 - **Offline-Friendly**: Use a local LLM to categorize files entirely - no internet or API key required.
   **Robust Categorization Algorithm**: Consistency across categories is supported by taxonomy and heuristics.
   **Customizable Sorting Rules**: Automatically assign categories and subcategories for granular organization.
+- **Two categorization modes**: Pick **More Refined** for detailed labels or **More Consistent** to bias toward uniform categories within a folder.
+- **Category whitelists**: Define named whitelists of allowed categories/subcategories, manage them under **Settings → Manage category whitelists…**, and toggle/select them in the main window when you want to constrain model output for a session.
+- **Multilingual categorization**: Have the LLM assign categories in Dutch, French, German, Italian, Polish, Portuguese, Spanish, or Turkish (model dependent).
+- **Custom local LLMs**: Register your own local GGUF models directly from the **Select LLM** dialog.
+- **Sortable review**: Sort the Categorization Review table by file name, category, or subcategory to triage faster.
 - **Qt6 Interface**: Lightweight and responsive UI with refreshed menus and icons.
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux.
 - **Local Database Caching**: Speeds up repeated categorization and minimizes remote LLM usage costs.
 - **Sorting Preview**: See how files will be organized before confirming changes.
 - **Secure API Key Encryption**: When using the remote model, your API key is stored securely with encryption.
 - **Update Notifications**: Get notified about updates - with optional or required update flows.
-- **Category Whitelists**: Define named whitelists of allowed categories/subcategories, manage them under **Settings → Manage category whitelists…**, and toggle/select them in the main window via **Use a whitelist** when you want to constrain model output for a session.

 ---